macaveiAna/ChocAn/tasks_left_to_do.md

 - test_Member.py functions (Assinged to MG)
 - Summary report (Assigned to AM and PS and MG)
 - have to do update member records function
+- Need to deal with remove provider as well. we can't remove the provider immediately. we have to wait till 1 week to ensure that they get paid?